simplysparsh/game-of-life/README.md

 Then install the required Ruby gems which you can do easily using bundler:

+1. Install Bundler by using the following command in the terminal.
 ```console
 gem install bundler
 ```

+2. Move over to the project directory using `cd` command and run the following:
 ```console
 bundle install
 ```